How to Install Git on Windows, Mac OS and Linux

 The first way is one of the easiest.
-What you have to do is to install the Xcode Command Line Tools.
+All you have to do is to install the Xcode Command Line Tools.
 If you already have it, newer versions of Mac OS may already have Git installed on your computer.

-To check, type in the terminal the
+To check, type

 $ git --version